h0tak88r/Sec-88/Logic Bugs/Reset Password.md

 - [ ] Token is Not Invalidated After Login
 - [ ] CRLF in URL
 	```
-	with CRLF: /resetPassword?0a%0dHost:atracker.tld (x-host, true-client-ip, x-forwarded...)
+	with CLRF: /resetPassword?0a%0dHost:atracker.tld (x-host, true-client-ip, x-forwarded...)
 	```